ossd-s23/project-evaluation/python_evaluation.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__

+The community is very friendly, in the sense that there are a lot of communication channels and extensive documentation regarding how to contribute and where to find resources.
+However, the issues themselves can be quite complicated, unless you’re looking only at the “easy” labeled issues or documentation fixes.

 __Do the maintainers respond helpfully to questions in issues?__